-Furthermore, in all cases, $B_f$ and $A_f$ were close to unity, which indicates a good fit between the observations and predictions, as was also the case for RS and MLP.
-For the parameter Gr, $B_f$ must be greater than 1 because in the case of spoilage microorganisms, this indicates that the model creates accurate shelf life predictions, because it will estimate beforehand any sensorial alterations in the product.
-In this study, the Gr parameter had a very good $A_f$ value (1.03), within the range of acceptability criteria described by Ross and others (2000) who considered an $A_f$ value to be acceptable with an increase of up to 0.15 (15%) for each variable included in the model.
-Therefore, in our study, with 4 variables (temperature, pH, and concentration of salt and nitrites), we should expect $A_f$ values of up to 1.6.
+Furthermore, in all cases B_f and A_f were close to unity, which indicates a good fit between the observations and predictions, as was also the case for RS and MLP.
+For the parameter Gr, B_f must be greater than 1, because in the case of spoilage microorganisms, this indicates that the model creates accurate shelf life predictions, since it will estimate beforehand any sensorial alterations in the product.
+In this study the Gr parameter had a very good A_f value (1.03), within the range of acceptability criteria described by Ross and others (2000) who considered an A_f value to be acceptable with an increase of up to 0.15 (15%) for each variable included in the model.
+Therefore, in our study, with four variables, (temperature, pH, concentration of salt and nitrites) we should expect A_f values of up to 1.6.